Adityajparmar37/ProjectBoard/README.md

     - Connect with teammates and invite them to projects.
     - Update project details and status (Pending, Completed, or On Hold).
     - Filter projects by keyword, project name, or status.
+    - Debounce applied to search to low down api calls of searching.
     - Sort projects from new to old and use pagination for easy navigation.